-Rani Ki Vav – an intricately constructed step well situated at Patan,Gujarat in India.
+Rani Ki Vav is an intricately constructed step well situated at Patan,Gujarat in India.
 It is located on the banks of Sarswati River; built by queen Udaymati as memorial to king Bhimdev in 11th century A.D.
 The sight was added as UNESCO world Heritage site in 2014.

-Step wells are a distinctive form of subterranian water resource and storage systems on the Indian subcontinent, and have been constructed since the third millennium BC.
+Step wells of India are a distinctive form of subterranian water resource and storage systems on the Indian subcontinent, and have been constructed since the third millennium BC.
 The Vavs of Gujarat are not merely sites for collecting water and socializing, but also hold great spiritual significance.
 Originally, they were constructed quite simply, but became more intricate over the years, perhaps to make explicit the ancient concept of the sanctity of water with the addition of carved stone deities.

 As like Modhera Sun temple, Rani ki vav also built-in the complex Maru- Gurjara architectural style, reflecting mastery of this complex technique and great beauty of it in detail and proportions.
 It is designed as an inverted temple, where one steps down various levels to the water; further divided into seven levels of stairs with sculptural panels of high artistic quality.